Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Implementation

 \section{Implementation}

-\schemename{} is implemented in C/C++ and CUDA 12.0.
+\schemename{} is implemented in C/C++ and CUDA 12.2 and uses the TEE assumption to guarantee security against malicious attackers, i.e., we assume that the TEE on the garbling device acts as a trusted third party.
 To parallelize CPU computations, we leverage OpenMP.
-We use the Linux Intel SGX SDK version 2.18 (with in-kernel drivers) to support the latest Intel Ice Lake Scalable CPUs for our TEE implementation.
+We use the Linux Intel SGX SDK version 2.21 (with in-kernel drivers) to support the latest Intel Saphire Rapids Scalable Xeon CPUs for our TEE implementation.
 For high-quality randomness in the wire label generation, we use Intel’s Digital Random Number Generator (\textsc{DRNG}).
-As a driver for our random-permutation-engine, we use the hardware-accelerated AES-NI instructions on the CPU and the OpenSSL AES (ECB mode) implementation on the GPU with T-Tables in constant memory.
+As a driver for our random-permutation-engine, we use the hardware-accelerated AES-NI instructions on the CPU and the OpenSSL AES (ECB mode) implementation on the CUDA-enabled GPU with T-Tables in constant memory.
 To send the wire labels made of $\mathbb{Z}_p$ elements to the \textsc{AES}-based fixed-key permutation, they first have to be compressed to 128-bit chunks.
 Like Ball \etal \cite{DBLP:conf/ccs/BallMR16}, we use the Horner method for compression.
-The compression $\operatorname{compress}(l)$ of a label $l$ with $n$ components and wire modulus $q$ is computed as
+The compression $\operatorname{compress}(l)$ of a label $l$ with $n$ components and wire modulus $q$ is simply computed as $\operatorname{compress}(l) = (\ldots (l_nq+l_{n-1})q+\ldots)q+l_1$.